DEFINITY® News and Updates

 DEFINITY® Echo

-• Left ventricular opacification with DEFINITY® demonstrated a positive fill of microbubbles within the large space of the occupying lesion, confirming the presence of a mass and ruling out the likelihood of a thrombus
+• Left ventricular opacification with DEFINITY® demonstrated contrast filling within the lesion, supporting characterization as a mass and making thrombus less likely

 See the inside story of your patients